Jorritboer/research_internship_report/report.typ

 We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic system.
 Subsequently we constructed a weakly final coalgebra to additionally obtain the infinite words within such a system.
 Building upon these ideas we derived the coalgebraic construction for Büchi automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.

-We provided a proof for @lemma:4.4, but not for @lemma:4.5, which is crucial for coincidence result in @th, and thus understanding why the construction indeed provides the words accepted by the Büchi automaton.
+We provided a proof for *lemma*, but not for @lemma:4.5, which is crucial for coincidence result in @th, and thus understanding why the construction indeed provides the words accepted by the Büchi automaton.
 Therefore, the first next step in the internship will be understanding the proof provided by @urabe2016coalgebraic.

 After understanding the full proof of the coincidence result, we can start to think about replacing it using a different framework.
 Our goal is to replace it using a game semantics framework, which we briefly explained in @sec:modal in relation to the modal mu-calculus.
 There, we showed how one can see the check whether a formula holds in a state as a two player game between a verifier and a refuter, who want to verify, respectively refute, that the formula holds.
 Our vision is that this view can be applied to whether a word is accepted by the coalgebraic model of a Büchi automaton, and that this could simplify the result.